kajoban/BruteForceStringGenerator/README.md

 # bruteForceStringGenerator
-Brute force string generation by checking each character at random.
+Brute force string generation by checking each character against a target at random.

 Results in a visually appealing animation.